cihga39871/clasnip_data/code/user-interface/README.md

 You can access to Clasnip from the same port as the web app: http://0.0.0.0:9888/ for production and http://0.0.0.0:9600/ for development.

-## Troubleshoot: 404 not found
+## Troubleshoots: 404 not found

 1. Please make sure `MUX_URL` is set correctly in `user-interface/src/boot/globalVariables.js`.

    - If you use Nginx, `Vue.prototype.MUX_URL = '/clsnpmx'`
    - If you does not use Nginx, it should set to the server URL.

 2. If you use Nginx, please do not access to Clasnip using the port of the web app (9888 or 9600).
-You have to use the port described in `nginx_server*.conf` (80 or 9601)
+You have to use the port described in `nginx_server*.conf` (80 or 9601).

 3. Make sure both server and web app are running.
 If they are running, please make sure that both run in the same mode (development/production).